Collecting Is a Great Way to Make Extra Cash

-Many people are in need of sidebar money and one of the best ways to make it is by collecting stuff people throw away.
-If you can ignore the label of being a scavenger, or collector as I prefer to call them, picking up this stuff is a great way of making money that is nontaxable and, as far as I know, not considered “income” at government agencies such as the Internal Revenue Service, Employment Development Department or the Department of Human Services.
+Many people are in need of sidebar money, and one of the best ways to make it is by collecting stuff people throw away.
+If you can ignore the label of being a scavenger, or collector as I prefer to call them, picking up this stuff is a great way of making money that is nontaxable and, as far as I know, not considered “income” by government agencies such as the Internal Revenue Service, Employment Development Department or the Department of Human Services.
 Let’s put it this way, since there’s no audit trail with this money, do what you want.

-Collectors can make as much as $100 or more per week, particularly during the summer months when more thirsty folks are drinking bottled water, soda pop, energy drinks, beer and wine.
+Collectors can make as much as $100 or more per week, particularly during the summer months when more thirsty folks are drinking bottled water, soda pop, energy drinks, beer, and wine.
 It would be hard to make a living doing this, but as a supplement to a fixed income such as social security or SSI, this is hard to beat.

-So, if you can do work that is messy, smelly and perhaps déclassé, please read more about Trash Money:
+So, if you can do work that is messy, smelly, and perhaps déclassé, please read more about Trash Money.

 In California, recycling centers are located at many different locations in towns and cities, so check the Internet or the phone book to find the one nearest you.
 These California centers will pay for items for which CRV taxes have been paid.
 CRV is an abbreviation for California Refund Value, which is paid by consumers every time they purchase these items—five cents for each 12-ounce aluminum can, for instance.
 Moreover, the CRV value is listed on each container.
 (This value could go up or down depending on state legislation.)
 Other states will have their own rules and pay more or less for recyclables; therefore, if you live in Michigan, you’ll have to go online and check for details regarding that particular state.

 Please note that from here on, all information in this article will pertain to recycling only in California.

 Recyclable Materials and Their California Prices (August 2018)